nilportugues/php-serializer/README.md

 ## Quality

-To run the PHPUnit tests at the command line, go to the tests directory and issue phpunit.
+To run the PHPUnit tests at the command line, go to the tests directory and issue `phpunit`.

-This library attempts to comply with [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/), [PSR-4](http://www.php-fig.org/psr/psr-4/) and [PSR-7](http://www.php-fig.org/psr/psr-7/).
+This library attempts to comply with [PSR-2](http://www.php-fig.org/psr/psr-2/) and [PSR-4](http://www.php-fig.org/psr/psr-4/).

 If you notice compliance oversights, please send a patch via pull request.